dhankhar313/Certifications/README.md

 - The sub-directories in `Courses` directory contain individual course certfificates for the specializations.

 - The `Coursera Project Network` directory contains mini-course certificates provided by Coursera.

+- All the certificates have verifiable links in the bottom right corner.